 Effective 1 April 2022, Freehold land is measured at cost (previously measured at fair value up to 31 March 2022) at each reporting period.
-On account of change in the accounting policy with respect to measurement of freehold land from fair value through other comprehensive income to historical cost, there is no impact in the carrying value of freehold land.
-Hence, the Company has not presented opening balance sheet in the financial statements.
+The Company has retrospectively derecognised any gains / losses previously recognised through Other comprehensive income (OCI) from the date of initial recognition.